sorensenjs/sorensenjs.github.io/_posts/2024-02-27-archives-for-the-future.markdown

 was on "how could the Russians have done this?"

-The second book [The Hank Show](https://www.nytimes.com/2023/10/04/books/review/the-hank-show-mckenzie-funk.html?unlocked_article_code=1.Y00.DM_F.KWdFNax-ZwsZ&smid=url-share) by McKenzie Funk about the unlikely protagonist Hank Asher.
+The second book [The Hank Show](https://www.nytimes.com/2023/10/04/books/review/the-hank-show-mckenzie-funk.html?unlocked_article_code=1.Y00.DM_F.KWdFNax-ZwsZ&smid=url-share) by McKenzie Funk features an unlikely protagonist: [Hank Asher](https://en.wikipedia.org/wiki/Hank_Asher).
 A Tony Soprano-esque figure who was a drug smuggler and a violent boss but who managed, during his career to launch what became multi-billion dollar data broker firms no less than three times.
 It's a story that anticipates Kashmir Hill's [Your Face Belongs To Us](https://www.simonandschuster.co.uk/books/Your-Face-Belongs-to-Us/Kashmir-Hill/9781398509177).